SAP/e-mobility-charging-stations-simulator/README.md

 To run the program start: `npm start`.

-All the parameters and control of the program are within the src/assets/config.json file.
+All the configuration parameters of the program must be within the src/assets/config.json file.
 A configuration template file is available at [src/assets/config-template.json](src/assets/config-template.json).

+All charging station templates are in [src/assets/station-templates](src/assets/station-templates).

 ## License